Motivated Reasoning and the Political Economy of Climate Change Inaction: Introduction

 The paper is organized as follows.
-In Section \ref{sec:model}, I describe the baseline model, which is then solved in Section \ref{sec:EQ}.
-Section \ref{sec:costly} generalizes the baseline model by allowing for costly distortions of information, while Section \ref{sec:otherextensions} informally discusses other extensions.
-In Section \ref{sec:discussion_evidence}, I derive testable predictions of the model and have a first look at the data.
+In Section \ref{sec:model}, we describe the baseline model, which is then solved in Section \ref{sec:EQ}.
+In Section \ref{sec:discussion_evidence}, we discuss the main implication of the model.
+Section \ref{sec:otherextensions} extends the baseline model along several dimensions.
 Section \ref{sec:conclusion} concludes.
 All proofs are relegated to the appendix.